 How did you go about gathering the team for it?

-How did you become interested in making this performance?
+How did you become interested in making performance?

 Was your process typical of the way that you make a performance?

 It was.
 I've been working in theater for 10 years and I have a method of working which produces the results I want.
 And working with actors that I have worked with numerous times made it enjoyable.
 They know the way I work and I know the way they work.

 What do you hope that the audience will experience?

 I hope that, like audiences in NY, LA, Croatia and Mexico, they will laugh, cry and feel every emotion and have one of the most enjoyable 65 minutes one could have in a theater.